- Lighting the four great outdoor Lampstands

 Freedom from darkness:

 Light of the Presence #1.
-The light shining out of the Temple that conquered the darkness all-around and lit up every court in Jerusalem was a symbol of the Shekinah, the Glory Cloud of the Holy One’s Presence that historically had led the People of israel out of the bondage of slavery in Egypt into the blessing and freedom of the Promised Land.
+The light shining out of the Temple that conquered the darkness all-around and lit up every court in Jerusalem was a symbol of the Shekinah, the Glory Cloud of the Holy One’s Presence that historically had led the people of Israel out of the bondage of slavery in Egypt into the blessing and freedom of the promised land of Israel.

 Light of the Presence #2.
 The great light of the Shekinah had at various times also dwelt in the Temple.
-The light of the Presence symbolized in Sukkot testifies to the Anointed One, in whom all of the Presence of the Holy One dwells bodily.
-Therefore, the Messiah is that “Great Light” that “the people who walk in darkness” were blessed to see.
-He is the One who shines “upon them that dwell in the land of the shadow of death” (Isaiah 9:2).
-Therefore, the Messiah Yeshua declares to all humanity (Yochanan 8:12): “I am the light of the world; he that follows Me shall not walk in darkness but shall have the light of life.”
+The light of the Presence symbolized in the festival of Sukkot testifies to the Anointed One (the Messiah), in whom all of the Presence of the Holy One dwells bodily.
+Therefore, the Messiah is that “Great Light” of HaShem (the NAME) that “the people who walk in darkness” were blessed to see.
+He is the one who shines “upon those who dwell in the land of the shadow of death” (Isaiah 9:2).
+Therefore, the Messiah Yeshua declares to all humanity: “I am the light of the world; he that follows Me shall not walk in darkness but shall have the light of life.”

 The Golden Pitcher of Water:

 The House of Outpouring #1.
 The second added custom was the rite of water libation.
-The ceremony of the outpouring of water is considered of such vital importance that the whole festival of Sukkot has been given the name “House of Outpouring,” symbolizing the “outpouring of the Holy Spirit” (cf. document “Messiah in Shavuot”).
+The ceremony of the outpouring of water is considered of such vital importance that the whole festival of Sukkot has been given the name “House of Outpouring,” symbolizing the outpouring of the Spirit of the Holy One.

 The House of Outpouring #2.
-The “Golden Pitcher” represents the Divine character (gold is the metal signifying Divinity) of the precious water that is in view; therefore, the Word of Adonai (D’var HaShem) and the life of the Spirit (i.e. Living Water).
-To collect the water for the Simchas Beis ha-Sho’evah the priests used the Golden Pitcher which could hold three logs of water (about a quart).
-Ancient Jewish writers refer to this aspect as the “pouring out of the Holy Spirit,” referring back to Isaiah 12:3:
+The “Golden Pitcher” represents the gift of God’s Indwelling Presence (gold is the metal of Divinity) and of His very precious Living Water; therefore, the life of His Spirit and His Living Torah.
+To collect the water for the Simchat Beit HaShoeva (שמחת בית השואבה) the priests used the Golden Pitcher which could hold three logs of water (about a quart).
+Our ancient Jewish writers refer to this aspect as the “pouring out of the Spirit of the Holy One,” referring back to Isaiah 12:3:

 וּשְׁאַבְתֶּם־מַיִם בְּשָׂשֹׂון מִמַּעַיְנֵי הַיְשׁוּעָֽה׃